 Variables related to earnings (such as HRLYWAGE, GROSSPAY, SALARIED) are treated similarly to the five variables just discussed.
 In the review section, the MEPS attempted to obtain information regarding changes in wages for the same job from round to round.
 If there were no wage changes (indicated by the DIFFWAGE variable), then the most recent round's information was carried forward.
 If changes were recorded, then the relevant variables were updated.
-Note that in many cases, but not all, wage changes of less than \$.50 per hour on the same job were not recorded.
-This caution applies only to individual jobs that did not change job status in Panel 6 Rounds 3 and 4 and Panel 7 Rounds 1 and 2.
-For every new job reported for a person, the MEPS attempted to obtain up-to-date wage information.
-As of Panel 6 Round 5 and Panel 7 Round 3, users should note that the MEPS began collecting all wage changes during the review of main jobs that continue, no matter the amount of the change in the wages.
+For every new job reported for a person, the MEPS attempted to obtain current wage information.